 If we see that you entered Canada in time to study at another institution, we will ask for information about your Canadian studies.
 If you do not provide this information with your application, this will slow down your application significantly.

 We process an application only when it is complete, including all documents, the application form, and the fee.

-(Note: Bring original foreign documents (both in original language and notarized English translations) to Canada, or send them by courier or postal service to our office or to a trusted friend or relative in Brandon.
-The deadline to provide original, official hard copy documents is August 15 for programs which begin in September.
+(Note: Bring original foreign documents (both in original language and notarized English translations) to Canada, or send them by courier or postal service to Assiniboine International, Room 145, Assiniboine Community College, 1430 Victoria Ave East, Brandon, Manitoba, Canada, R7A 2A9, or to a trusted friend or relative in Brandon.
+Our Winnipeg location CANNOT accept applications or documents or payments.
 For programs that begin at a different time of year, your letter of acceptance will state the deadline.
 We do not keep overseas documents, but we must see them to verify the copies in your file.
 If you do not provide original documents at this time, your admission could be cancelled.)

 Around The College

 Assiniboine and CBU partner to offer MBA programRead Post

 Assiniboine Culinary Arts students win gold at national competitionRead Post

 Assiniboine sees more than 50 per cent growth in grad numbers over five yearsRead Post